Eva van Emden (she/her), freelance editor

 My two main strategies for getting going on a new project when I’m feeling some uncertainty are building momentum and reducing the pressure.
 This is how I build momentum:

-• Starting with housekeeping tasks such as adding the client and project to my spreadsheet and time tracking software.
+• Start with housekeeping tasks such as adding the client and project to my spreadsheet and time tracking software.
 These routine tasks are soothing, make me feel I’m making progress, and build confidence by reminding me of my past successes.

-• Starting a project notes document with any special instructions from the client.
+• Start a project notes document with any special instructions from the client.
 This is a way to break the project down into tasks and gives me confidence that I won’t forget a crucial requirement.

 To reduce the pressure, I often do the following: